Integer programs with bounded subdeterminants and two nonzeros per row: Overview

-The strategy we employ is to consider an optimal solution and derive from the corresponding global solution, after an uncrossing step, a $t$-vertex directed graph embedded in $\surf$.
+The strategy we employ is to consider an optimal solution and, using an uncrossing step, derive from the corresponding global solution a directed graph on $t$ vertices that is embedded in $\surf$.
 We call this a ``sketch'' of the optimal solution.
-This sketch describes how the global solution connects the different subgraphs $G_i$, $i \in [t]$ and the corresponding local solutions.
+This sketch describes how the global solution connects the different subgraphs $G_i$, $i \in [t]$.
 Despite the fact that the sketch has a bounded number of vertices, it may have an unbounded number of directed edges (parallel or anti-parallel edges as well as loops).
 Hence the algorithm cannot possibly guess the whole sketch.
-Instead, the algorithm guesses the edges of the sketch one by one and focuses on a single face of the partial sketch at a time.
+Instead, the algorithm guesses the edges of the sketch one by one.
+Moreover, it focuses on a single face of the subgraph of the sketch (formed by the edges added so far) at a time.
 Each time an edge of the sketch is guessed, we also guess the intersection of the optimal stable set with the two corresponding cutsets $Y(e)$ and $Y(e')$, where $e$ is a boundary edge of some $G_i$, $i \in [t]$ and $e'$ is a boundary edge of some $G_{i'}$, $i' \in [t]$ (possibly $i = i'$).
 The final technical hurdle that we need to overcome is that the sketch might have some face that has an unbounded number of directed edges (loops).
 The cure we propose to that is to only remember the relevant part of the face boundary.
 Each time a part of the boundary is erased from our records, we have to solve some maximum weight stable set problem ``between'' two cutsets inside the same $G_i$, $i \in [t]$.
 We obtain a dynamic program that can be solved in strongly polynomial time, see Theorem~\ref{thm:DP}.

 To the best of our knowledge, our Theorems~\ref{thm:structure_bounded_OCP} and \ref{thm:structure_bounded_OCP_refined} have just the right ingredients to permit an efficient algorithm for solving the stable set problem on graphs with bounded odd cycle packing number.
-Let us mention that some of the ideas underlying these theorems are already present in the works of Kawarabayashi and Reed~\cite{KR_STOC10,kawarabayashi2010almost} giving FPT algorithms for odd cycle packing and odd cycle transversal.
+Let us mention that some of the ideas underlying these theorems are already present in the works of Kawarabayashi and Reed~\cite{KR_STOC10, KR_SODA10} giving FPT algorithms for odd cycle packing and odd cycle transversal.